siconge/Tencent-HQ-BIM-Data-Pipeline-with-AWS/README.md

 This project delivers an end-to-end data pipeline solution designed to process BIM (Building Information Modeling) data from the Revit model of Tencent Global Headquarters in Shenzhen.
 Developed during the design and construction phases, the pipeline efficiently handles unitized curtain wall metadata to support data-driven decision-making.

-Integrating upstream metadata extraction and pre-processing from Autodesk BIM 360 and downstream cloud-based storage, partitioning, schema cataloging, and analytics using AWS services, the pipeline leverages Apache Airflow, Autodesk Platform Services APIs, AWS CloudFormation, Amazon S3, AWS Glue, and Amazon Redshift.
+Integrating upstream metadata extraction and pre-processing from Autodesk BIM 360 and downstream cloud-based storage, partitioning, schema cataloging, and analytics using AWS services, the pipeline leverages Apache Airflow, Autodesk Platform Services (APS) APIs, AWS CloudFormation, Amazon S3, AWS Glue, and Amazon Redshift.
 It enables automated, scalable workflows for data extraction, transformation, and storage.

 Tailored for design teams, technical consultants, and Tencent clients, the solution supports precise construction detail modifications, cost optimization, and regulatory compliance with standards for energy consumption and fire protection.
 Its modular and iterative BIM data processing approach adapts to evolving design requirements while preserving architectural integrity.